Wall St rises ahead of key economic data this week; AMC soars

 "However, we think the reopening (of the economy) will overpower these concerns."

-AMC Entertainment Holdings Inc surged 24.8% as individual traders on social media forums were unfazed by a hedge fund flipping its stake in AMC, calling it overvalued.
+AMC Entertainment Holdings Inc (AMC.N) surged 24.8% as individual traders on social media forums were unfazed by a hedge fund flipping its stake in AMC, calling it overvalued. read more

 Later in the day, investors will turn to the Fed's "Beige Book" report, a summary of the state of business across the central bank's 12 regional districts.